Anatomy of Sails.js API with GraphQL

 Here, we will store all of our GraphQL related files: queries, mutations, types, schema, etc. We created a folder for each entity in our app's model and stored the queries and mutations for it, and also defined type and utils regarding the entity in that folder.

-So, the user model will have it's own folder with UserQueries.js, UserMutations.js, UserType and UserUtils.js (if necessary), profile model we'll have its own related files and so on...
+So, the user model will have it's own folder with UserQueries.js, UserMutations.js, UserType and UserUtils.js (if necessary), profile model will have its own related files and so on...

 Here's a visual representation: